NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/13 - Vault Replication/5 13 - Vault Replication.md

 # 5.13 - Vault Replication

-Complete: No
-Flash Cards: No
-Lab: No
-Read: No
-Status: Complete
-Watch: No
-You done?: 🌚🌚🌚🌚

 ## Background Context

 - Having a single Vault cluster can impose various challenges, such as:
   - High latency
   - Connection issues
   - Availability loss
 - It is therefore beneficial to have multiple clusters across different regions; allowing users in region 1 to manage their own secrets, etc. in their closer region.
 - Replication serves to resolve this.
 There are multiple types available.